March 10, 2009

 • Create an HTTP virtual server for these domains: releasegeo.hulu.com

-• Edit path.cgi to end with
+• Edit http-proxy-path.cgi to end with

 proxyTo "http://" + ENV["HTTP_HOST"], False